Unity-Technologies/com.unity.multiplayer.docs/docs/learn/distributed-authority-quick-start.md

 - An active Unity account with a valid license.
 - The [Unity Hub](https://unity.com/download).
-- A supported version of the Unity Editor.
-Refer to the [Netcode for GameObjects requirements](https://docs-multiplayer.unity3d.com/netcode/current/installation).
+- A supported version of the Unity 6 Editor.

-## Install packages

-- Install the latest `com.unity.services.multiplayer` Multiplayer Services package.
-- Install the latest `com.unity.netcode.gameobjects` Netcode for GameObjects package.
+  - Additional requirements information can be found here: [Netcode for GameObjects requirements](https://docs-multiplayer.unity3d.com/netcode/current/installation).

 ## Project setup